adopted-ember-addons/ember-data-factory-guy/README.md

 **Ember Data 2.14+** has this [bug](https://github.com/emberjs/data/issues/5055) that affects polymorphic relationships.
  You can still use factory guy with ED 2.14+, but polymorphic relationships sometimes will not work as expected.

-**NEW and Improved** starting with v2.7.0
+**NEW and Improved** starting with v2.13.22
-  - Support for using your factories in development environment
-  - Change your [scenarios](#using-in-other-environments), hit refresh and the development data changes
+  - Traits can be functions

 **Older but still fun things**
 - Support for **[ember-data-model-fragment](https://github.com/lytics/ember-data-model-fragments)** usage is baked in since v2.5.0